az-digital/az_quickstart/modules/custom/az_gdpr_consent/README.md

 - Verify you're on Pantheon hosting with AGCDN enabled
 - Contact Pantheon support to confirm `X-Geo-Country-Code` header is enabled
 - Use test mode to override country code for testing
-- Check Drupal logs for country detection messages
+- Check browser console for auto-accept messages to verify module is running

 **Auto-accept not working for non-GDPR countries:**
 - Check browser console for JavaScript errors